salty-ivy/vendor-management-system/README.md

 `env.example` showcase an example env file

-You can create a file named `env` local to your system which can be deteceted by the project to configure your custom database like postgres
+You can create a file named `env` local to your system which can be deteceted by the project to configure your custom database credentials and specifications

 ### Installing